novix-sa/cubeplan/docs/Cubeplan/3-Creating Models/Create a Model.md

 # Create a Model

 First click in the Influence Diagram Icon.
-A blank page will open
+A blank page will open with the following left menu:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIzMDAxMjQwLC0xMzYzNTk1OTk5XX0=
+eyJoaXN0b3J5IjpbMzI0ODMxODAsLTEzNjM1OTU5OTldfQ==
 -->